Best Things To Do in Glenwood Springs

 Best Things To Do All Year

-- For an easy and accessible morning or afternoon walkabout, head downtown Glenwood Springs and say hello to our friends over at The Fourth Dimension.
-They offer a unique variety of men’s and women’s clothing, and a thoughtfully curated collection of small gifts and accessories.
+- For an easy and accessible morning or afternoon walkabout, head downtown Glenwood Springs and say hello to our friends at The Fourth Dimension.
+They offer a unique variety of men’s and women’s clothing and a thoughtfully curated collection of small gifts and accessories.
 Then head around the corner and grab tacos at Slope and Hatch.
 Don’t love tacos?
-They’ve also got you covered with delicious hot dogs, choice local brews, and well-crafted cocktails.
-You can opt to dine-in or out at Slope and Hatch.
+They’ve also got you covered with delicious hot dogs, a choice of local brews, and well-crafted cocktails.
+You can opt to dine in or out at Slope and Hatch.

 - Local tip: One of our favorite rituals is to get meals to go and head around the corner and pair our favorite meal with an offering from Casey Brewing and Blending’s Taproom.
-Casey’s has a rotating selection of award-winning sours as well as guest taps covering all the style bases.
+Casey’s has a rotating selection of award-winning sours and guest taps covering all the style bases.
 (It’s a kid-friendly space.
 And the large outdoor patio is also pet-friendly.)
-After a great meal downtown venture over to the hidden gem that is Veltus Park.
+After a great meal downtown, venture over to the hidden gem of Veltus Park.
 You can enjoy the walking trails that follow the river and drop in your fishing line right off the shore into Roaring Fork.

 - Our neighbors to the west are New Castle, Silt, and Rifle – all have great access to parks, playgrounds, public lands, and great food.
 (Our local food favorite is Hogback Pizza in downtown New Castle.)
-In the Fall you get views of the golden leaves on less crowded trails, along with world-class climbing in Rifle.
-In the winter you can experience high desert temperatures where you can find hiking trails with minimal snow and typical bluebird skies.
-Spring still carries that crisp air until we approach Memorial Day, when you can really start to see the green returning to the trees.
+In the Fall, you get views of the golden leaves on less crowded trails, along with world-class climbing in Rifle.
+In the winter, you can experience high desert temperatures, where you can find hiking trails with minimal snow and typical bluebird skies.
+Spring still carries that crisp air until we approach Memorial Day when you can see the green returning to the trees.

-- If you travel south from Glenwood Springs you’ll travel through the charming, historical, and one-of-a-kind communities of Carbondale, Basalt, and Aspen.
+- If you travel south from Glenwood Springs, you’ll travel through the charming, historical, and one-of-a-kind communities of Carbondale, Basalt, and Aspen.
 These areas boast a beautiful Fall spectacle with changing aspen leaves and crisp, clear autumn air.
-You can also visit the most photographed destination in Colorado, Maroon Bells outside of Aspen.
-During the winter months, these areas are guaranteed to fill your winter wonderland desires, with beautiful snowy peaks and great outdoor adventures.
-Visit Spring Gulch in Carbondale for a great day of cross country skiing or Sunlight Mountain between Glenwood Springs and Carbondale for downhill skiing.
+You can also visit the most photographed destination in Colorado, Maroon Bells, outside Aspen.
+During the winter months, these areas are guaranteed to fill your winter wonderland desires with beautiful snowy peaks and great outdoor adventures.
+Visit Spring Gulch in Carbondale for a great day of cross-country skiing or Sunlight Mountain between Glenwood Springs and Carbondale for downhill skiing.
 Spring brings water back into the rivers from snowmelt and life back into the trees.